Jess-Vannatter/Education_Group_Project-/README.md

 Our primary question is : What factors best predict mathematics achievement/performance for High School Math Students?
 Additional, questions that we might be able to answer or shed some light on are as follows:

-    - What factors are indicate of Mathematics achievement/Performance for High School Math Students
+    - What factors indicate Mathematics achievement/Performance for High School Math Students
-    - What factors are more important, Student Factors, Environmental/Demographics, of Instructional (School Setting, Class Size, Co-Taught
+    - What factors are more important, Student Factors, Environmental/Demographics, of Instructional (School Setting, Class Size, Co-Taught)
-    - Are there any factors that are not present, but can be inferred based exiting data?
+    - Are there any factors that are not present, but can be inferred based existing data?
     - Are there any factors that we have believed intuitively , but show to be insignificant

 ?